This article was updated on 13 February 2020.

-What is the minimum property purchase price?
+2. What is the minimum property price threshold in each state?

 Generally speaking, a minimum value of RM1 million is applied to all kinds of property in almost every state, except for 4 (refer to the third table below).
 However, the respective state authorities remain in power to amend the minimum value.

 2020 Updates for Foreigners Buying a Property in Malaysia